 Having a lot of broken links can make your website difficult for search engines to crawl and difficult for users to navigate – both of which can affect your chances of ranking.
 Difficulty navigating pages of your site will only lead to a user leaving, which could have been a potential conversion.
 Ensuring there are no broken sites or images within your site will ensure a smooth user experience, which we know will only increase your ranking.

 At Inflowing, our SEO experts can complete an SEO audit in their sleep – but we know it’s not second nature to everyone.
-If you’re struggling with your SEO strategy and feel like you need any additional support, get in touch.
+If you’re struggling with your SEO strategy and feel like you need any additional support, check out our other blogs or get in touch